houseoftherisingsun/README/README.md

 feel free to c+h, whisper, or sit with us, interaction is encouraged! we love to yap
 </p>
   <p align="center">
-  more often than not whatever skin we're in is whoever's fronting, but that's not always the case. feel free to ask if you're unsure
+  usually whatever skin we're in is whoever's currently fronting, but that's not always the case. feel free to ask if you're unsure
   </p>
   <p align="center">
  please don't try to roleplay with us (jokingly is funny) or treat us like our sources bro it's weird